mountain/skiverse/README.md

 ## Acknowledgment

-Thanks to Weiyi Qiu and Dong Wang for their discussions and encouragings.
+Thanks to Weiyi Qiu and Dong Wang for their discussions and encourages.

 Thanks to Patryk Nusbaum for his unlicensed project [dynamicaabbtree](https://github.com/pateman/dynamicaabbtree)